adamdbradley/foresight.js/README.md

 	End-state: This device has a device pixel ratio of 1.5, which rounds up to a 2.
 This device also has a high-bandwidth.
 Since both apply, foresight.js will use the find/replace image-set item.

+#### Example B Image-Set:

+    This image-set has two URI template items: image-set( url({directory}{filename}-low-res.{ext}), url({directory}{filename}-high-res.{ext}) 2x )

+    Test 1 for Example A:
+    Device Pixel Ratio: 1
+    Bandwidth: low
+    End-state: Since this device is not 2x then it will not apply the second image-set item, which is the hi-res version.
+Notice that the second image-set item actually doesn't care about bandwidth.
+Since the first image-set item will be applied the image will add "-low-res" to the end of the image filename.

+	Test 2 for Example A:
+	Device Pixel Ratio: 2
+	Bandwidth: low
+	End-state: This device has a 2x pixel ratio, but since the second image-set item doesn't care about bandwidth then the hi-res image-set item will be applied.
+The resulting request source adds "-hi-res" at the end of the image filename.